StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_08_group_3_report.md

 ![8.Residual+QQNB.png](../additional_material/figures/8.Residual+QQNB.png)

-The Q-Q Plot shows a massive improvement, with the blue dots now more close to the red line instead of peeling away, confirming the model finally handles extreme traffic highs and lows in a better way.
+The Q-Q Plot shows a massive improvement, with the blue dots now closer to the red line instead of peeling away, confirming the model finally handles extreme traffic highs and lows in a better way.

 ### Overall conclusion